 TRAILER DISCONNECTED (if equipped with message center) or CHECK TRAILER (if equipped with mini message center): This message is displayed when a trailer connection was determined and then a disconnection, either intentionally or unintentionally, has been sensed during a given ignition cycle.
+It is also displayed if a trailer fault occurs causing the trailer to appear disconnected.
 This message is also displayed during manual activation without a trailer connected.

 TBC FAULT: This message is displayed in response to faults sensed by the TBC.
-In the event this message is seen, please take your vehicle to an authorized Ford dealership for diagnosis and repair.
+In the event this message is seen, please take your vehicle to an authorized dealer for diagnosis and repair.
 The TBC may still function, but performance may be degraded.

 TRAILER FAULT: The TBC is capable of determining certain faults in the vehicle wiring and trailer wiring/brake system.
+These faults do not mean there is anything wrong with the TBC.
 This message is displayed when one of the following faults has occurred:

 - Short circuit on the electric brake output wire: If the TRAILER FAULT message is displayed with no trailer connected, the problem is with the vehicle wiring from the TBC to the 7-pin connector in the bumper.
-If the message is only displayed with a trailer connected, the problem is related to the trailer wiring; consult your trailer dealer for assistance. - Trailer brake overload: The trailer brakes are drawing too much current; consult your trailer dealer for assistance.
+If the message is only displayed with a trailer connected, the problem is related to the trailer wiring; consult your trailer dealer for assistance.
+This can be a short to ground (i.e., chaffed wire) or a short to voltage (i.e., pulled pin on trailer emergency break-away battery). - Trailer brake overload: The trailer brakes are drawing too much current; consult your trailer dealer for assistance.

-Note: Your TBC can be diagnosed by your authorized Ford dealership to determine exactly which trailer fault has occurred; however, if the fault is with the trailer this diagnosis is not covered under your Ford warranty.
+Note: Your TBC can be diagnosed by your authorized dealer to determine exactly which trailer fault has occurred; however, if the fault is with the trailer this diagnosis is not covered under your Ford warranty.